-Sustainable Mega-Buildings (MSc) Part-time
+Sustainable Mega-Buildings (MSc)

 This programme focuses on principles of sustainable planning, design and performance of large-scale and high-rise buildings and provides graduates with excellent career opportunities.